blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 	- In 1953 Armistice Agreement, a new line was formed to separate North Korea and South Korea.
 	- The Military Demarcation Line is surrounded by a demilitarized zone (DMZ)
 		- ![[Korea_DMZ.svg.png]]
-- 1961: Berlin Wall was constructed to prevent East Berlin citizens from moving to the "fascist West Berlin who conspires to prevent the will of the peopl"
+- 1961: Berlin Wall was constructed to prevent East Berlin citizens from moving to the "fascist West Berlin who conspires to prevent the will of the people"
 - 1969: Space Race
 - Vietnam War
 	- Viet Minh declared Vietnamese Independence from Japan after World War II, but France still wanted to rule it